-Some view it as the first written constitution, others as the first declaration of independence.
+Some view it as the first written constitution.
+Others think of it as the first declaration of independence.

 Connecticut had been governing itself since Thomas Hooker led a band of Puritans away from Massachusetts in 1636.
 The Fundamental Orders gave men more voting rights than they had in Massachusetts and allowed more men to run for office.
 That was pretty much the reason Hooker and his followers had left Massachusetts.

-The Fundamental Orders were launched the previous year, when representatives from the three towns held a General Court at Hartford.
+Representatives from the three towns launched the Fundamental Orders the previous year, when they held a general court at Hartford.
 Hooker started the meeting with a sermon in which he said, ‘the foundation of authority is laid in the free consent of the people.’

-The Fundamental Orders were followed two years later by the Massachusetts Body of Liberties.
+The Massachusetts Body of Liberties subsequently followed the Fundamental Orders two years later.
 The two documents laid the foundation for the Bill of Rights in the U.S. Constitution.

 Welles was the only person in Connecticut’s history to serve as governor, deputy governor, treasurer and secretary.
-Not much is known about him.
+We don't know much about him, either.
 He was born in England, joined Hooker at the spring meeting of the General Court, served in the various offices and died on Jan.
 14, 1660 in Wethersfield.

-He can be considered a founding father of America, as he has thousands of descendants.
+He can be considered a founding father of America, because he has thousands of descendants.
 They include a U.S. president, movie stars, religious leaders and captains of industry:

 - Archibald MacLeish, Pulitzer Prize winning poet.